 · Persons convicted of manufacturing meth are committed to a mandatory 86 months (7 years+) in state prison

 at a cost of approximately $80/day ($209,266/7+ years)

 · Prison inmates who used meth have a very high need for medical, dental, nursing and psychiatric services

 · Meth-related defendants utilize the services of a public defender or court-appointed attorney

 · $400,000: Minnesota Pollution Control Agency has spent investigating impacts of meth lab waste dumping,

 digging up contaminated soil, pumping contaminated septic tanks and sampling neighborhood wells

-The photographs to the right show the effects after 10 years of meth use.
+The photographs to the left show the effects after 10 years of meth use.